MisalPaav/TYMaterials/docs/ST/ST-CAE-2-Question-Bank.md

 - Implementing testing tools and frameworks.
 - Mentoring and training testing teams on best practices.

-c. **Stakeholders**: Stakeholders are individuals or groups with an interest or stake in the outcome of the testing process.
+**Stakeholders**: Stakeholders are individuals or groups with an interest or stake in the outcome of the testing process.
 Their role includes:

 - Providing input on testing requirements and priorities.